edemaine/solid-meteor-data/README.md

 2. `createFind` obtains an array of documents from a Mongo `find` operation, suitable for use in a
    [SolidJS `<For>` component](https://www.solidjs.com/docs/latest/api#%3Cfor%3E).
+   The array is efficiently updated as the cursor results change, with support for fine-grained reactivity to individual documents.
-   The `find` operation always reacts to SolidJS dependencies.
+   The `find` operation also always reacts to SolidJS dependencies.
-   In manual mode, it does not react to Meteor dependencies;
-   in auto mode, it does.
+   In manual mode, it does not react to Meteor dependencies except the cursor itself; in auto mode, it does.
+3. `createFindOne` simplifies fine-grained reactivity for a single fetched document, as returned from a Mongo `findOne` operation or from `Meteor.user()`.
+   The operation reacts to both SolidJS and Meteor dependencies.
-3. `createTracker` runs arbitrary code within a [Meteor Tracker](https://docs.meteor.com/api/tracker.html).
+4. `createTracker` runs arbitrary code within a [Meteor Tracker](https://docs.meteor.com/api/tracker.html).
    The code reacts to both SolidJS and Meteor dependencies.
    In auto mode, `createMemo` is equivalent to `createTracker`.